Actindo-AG/Documentation/OfferCookbook/02_OfferFromProductAnyChannel.md

 Within a workflow, several actions are performed.
 If a certain number of actions are executed in a specific order with a common objective that can only be achieved by executing all of these actions, we speak of a so-called *snippet*.
 In the following, all snippets and single actions within the process are described in detail, specifying their function and functional settings.

-To create an offer from a *PIM* product, you must provide the *PIM* product and the connection ID of the the sales channel where the offer is going to be sold.
+To create an offer from a *PIM* product, you must provide the *PIM* product and the connection ID of the sales channel where the offer is going to be sold.
 The *PIM* product is input via the start place.
 To provide the connection ID, you have two possibilities:

-1. Provide the desired connection ID in JSON format as a static input in the subsequent *Create offer* action.
-For detailed information, see [Create an offer from product workflow with static inputs](./03_OfferFromProductStaticInputs.md).
+1. Provide the desired connection ID in JSON format as a static input in the *Create offer from PIM product* action.
+For detailed information, see [Create an offer from product workflow in a specific sales channel](./03_OfferFromProductSpecificChannel.md).
 2. Determine the connection ID through a set of intermediate actions, that is, a snippet, see [Determine the connection ID](#determine-the-connection-id).

 This workflow is slightly more complex but also much more flexible, as it allows to calculate dynamically which connection to take and creates a proper input token.

-For detailed information on how to manage a workflow, see [Manage a workflow](../ActindoWorkFlow/Operation/01_ManageWorkflows.md).
+For detailed information on how to build a workflow, see [Manage a workflow](../ActindoWorkFlow/Operation/01_ManageWorkflows.md).

 [comment]: <> (the version before is the more flexible one as i could calculate which connection to take instead of always using the same, and also creates the proper input token. but now we look at a simplified version that works just as well if we do not need that.
 Here the static input is internally mapped to the correct type and a the connection token we manually created before is created on the fly just from the id)